rikhuijzer/PlutoStaticHTML.jl/README.md

             """
     end

-Next, the Pluto notebook at "/posts/notebooks/analysis.jl" can be included in a Franklin webpage via:
+Next, the Pluto notebook at "/posts/notebooks/analysis.jl" can be included in a Franklin webpage.
+For example:

 ```
++++
+title = "My analysis"
+showall = false
++++

 \pluto{analysis}
 ```